metamolecular/gamma/README.md

 ## Examples

 `ArrayGraph` is a reference `Graph` implementation.
-Node, neighbor, and edge iteration order are stable and set by the `try_from` function.
+Node, neighbor, and edge iteration order are stable and set by the `try_from` method.

 ```rust
 use std::convert::TryFrom;